Google Workspace

 https://www.googleapis.com/auth/admin.directory.rolemanagement

-Please also enable the Admin SDK API in the project that the service account was created in. - In Opal, when adding the service account information and credentials, ensure that the
+1. Enable the Admin SDK API in the project that the service account was created in.

 Run app validation checks